DestinyVolt/D-D/homebrew/WildMaverick.md

 ### Alchemical Savant
 At 3rd level, you gain proficiency with alchemist's supplies.
 If you already have this proficiency, you gain proficiency with one other type of artisan's tools of your choice.

 Additionally, you gain the ability to create Breakaway Vials for storing potions.
-They are a ranged weapon with range (30/90) and the thrown and finesse properties with which you are proficient.
+They are a ranged weapon with range (30/90) and the thrown, light, and finesse properties with which you are proficient.
 On a hit, they do not deal damage.
 Hit or Miss, they are always destroyed in the process of making an attack with them.
 You can convert a normal vial into one of these over the course of a short rest.

 ### Wild Gimmicks
 When you reach 3rd level, you augment your martial prowess with radically unreliable magical knowledge.